gwansikk/query-adaptor/docs/fetch-options.md

 ## Parameters

-- `options`: An object of type `TFetchOptions<TBodyData>` that contains the configuration for the fetch request.
+- `options`: An object of type `TFetchOptions<TBody>` that contains the configuration for the fetch request.
   - `endpoint`: An array of strings that define the endpoint URL.

 ## Returns

-- A `TFetchOptions<TBodyData>` object containing the configured options.
+- A `TFetchOptions<TBody>` object containing the configured options.

 ### Example